-In 2022 the Clean Air Action Network (CAAN) plans to (1) work on protecting area residents from Sterigenics (whose use of the known human carcinogen ethylene oxide to sterilize medical devices greatly increases the risk of cancer in the Glens Falls area) and to (2) put more energy into organizing local residents around the Hudson Falls trash incinerator.
-Last month CAAN started organizing concerned citizens to prevent the siting of a huge new & unnecessary garbage project (Hughes Energy) in Fort Edward.
-In October, Hughes Energy made a presentation to the Warren Washington Industrial Development Agency.
-The IDA has expressed interest in this project, even though it will have no benefits for the residents of the two counties.
-Find out more at the CAAN website www.cleanairactionnetwork.
-(You can watch the recording of our meeting with the Hughes Energy CEO and read the follow up questions, which the company did not answer.)
+In 2022 the Clean Air Action Network (CAAN) plans to (1) protect area residents from Sterigenics (whose use of the known human carcinogen ethylene oxide to sterilize medical devices greatly increases the risk of cancer in the Glens Falls area) (2) organize local residents around the Hudson Falls trash incinerator.
+(3)Continue to organize concerned citizens to prevent the siting of a huge new & unnecessary garbage project (Hughes Energy) in Fort Edward.

 The Clean Air Action Network (CAAN) sponsors Zero Waste Warren County.
 Our active group of area residents meets once or twice monthly to identify ways to change the world (or at least, improve our local communities)!
 We have been working on numerous fronts to reduce wasting and improve recycling (through our transfer station revitalization project and by getting an oversight program for waste haulers established at the County level, which now has a full-time recycling compliance coordinator).
 We are developing a guide for hard to recycle items and creating a new project to reduce single use disposable plastic in local restaurants and cafes.
 Zero Waste Warren County has a spinoff — the not-for-profit Adirondack Composting Education Council — which is working on getting a commercial-scale food waste composting facility in the County.
 We also sponsor occasional webinars open to all.
 You can follow the zero waste group on social media: https://www.instagram.com/zerowastewarrenco/ and https://www.facebook.com/zerowastewarrenco/ Zero Waste Warren County will be launching its very own website in January 2022.